 - avoid bureaucracy and develop a new culture in which self assessment can thrive.

-This session is the first of a series of five online workshops to help delegates perfect their self-assessment work:
+This session is the first of a series of three online workshops to help delegates perfect their self-assessment work:

 - Perfecting self-assessment writing

 - Perfecting development plan writing & The Data Springboard

 - Introduction to the CCQI Self-Assessment Strategy

 - Follow-on training on using the CCQI Self-Assessment Strategy

 For an overview of feedback on this session, please click here.